-To find the answer, you may want to look first at the process of developing a business growth plan.
-If your process for long term planning is simple and focused, you will produce a plan that’s easily executed.
+To find the answer, let’s consider the process of developing a business plan.
+If your process is simple and focused, its more likely you will produce a plan that’s easily executed.

-Whether you’re writing your first business growth plan or revising a current one, these four tips can help.
+Whether you are writing your first business growth plan or revising a current one, the tips shared below can help.
 Use them to help you avoid common pitfalls and create a plan you can actually stick to.

 1. Investigate the Competition

 Before you begin creating a business growth plan, do a little market research: Do you know who your competitors are and how they show up in the market?
 What kinds of products and services do they offer?
 Who do they serve?
 To find out, visit direct and indirect competitor websites to learn what makes them unique.
 Then spend time on their social media business pages to see if and how they engage with customers and understand how their customers are using their products and / or services.

 You might also think more about your industry as a whole.
 What are its strengths and weaknesses?
 Where is there room for innovation?

 With this information, you can analyze how your business, product and or service meets prospects needs.
 What might you need to improve or keep the same?

 Now that you know your industry and your competitors, take some time to understand your it factor.
 One key to growth is building a base of raving fans.
 Take some time to understand what is it that makes your business unique.
 Why do customers buy from you?
 What do you offer that makes them want to tell others about your product or service?
 When you understand what’s special about your business and how that meets your customer’s needs, you can plan a strategy to accelerate growth.